khancode/amm-dex-xrpl/client/README.md

 # amm-dex-xrpl-client
-A frontend client of an AMM-based DEX application.
+A frontend web client of an AMM-based DEX application.

 ## Installation
 ```